 - Infections: viral, Lyme, fungal, parasitic and bacterial

 - Headaches, low back pain, arthritis, inflammation overload

 - Food sensitivities

 - Histamine intolerance

 - Fibrocystic breasts, ovarian cysts

 - Breast implant illness

-- Lupus, chronic fatigue, MS and other autoimmune disorders
+- Lupus, chronic fatigue, multiple sclerosis, Crohn’s, irritable bowel disease, and other autoimmune disorders